MuhammadIbneRafiq/DC3/README.md

 where $\mathcal{A}$ represents the classification accuracy, and the mIoU is computed as:

 $`\text{mIoU} = \sum_{c \in \mathcal{C}} w_c \cdot \text{IoU}_c = 0.1 \cdot \text{IoU}_{\text{background}} + 0.45 \cdot \text{IoU}_{\text{bleached}} + 0.45 \cdot \text{IoU}_{\text{non-bleached}}`$.

-### Inference
-After running the model, evaluation metrics on the test set can be shown by running `inference.py`.

-Alternatively, data from a specific cluster and its model checkpoints and weights can be found at the end of this page to run inference faster.
-The folder contains the data we used to fine-tune our model, and the saved checkpoints and weights from our fine-tuning.

-### Explainability
-For our SLE essay, our main focus is on explainability.
-To see which parts of images the model used for its outputs, run `gradcam.py`.

 ## Technical Details
 ### Class Mapping